kylebegovich/DataVizWorkshop/README.md

 # DataVizWorkshop

-A tutorial based on (Complete Guide to Data Visualization with Python)[https://towardsdatascience.com/complete-guide-to-data-visualization-with-python-2dd74df12b5e], formatted as follow-along workshop instead of article.
+A tutorial based on [Complete Guide to Data Visualization with Python](https://towardsdatascience.com/complete-guide-to-data-visualization-with-python-2dd74df12b5e), formatted as follow-along workshop instead of article.

 ### Repo Structure: